0x09B/LootBypass/README.md

 **LootLink LootLab Bypass Module**

-LootLab bypass is a Node.js module that bypasses restrictions on LootLink URLs using Puppeteer for browser automation and WebSocket for real-time data extraction.
+LootBypass is a Node.js module that bypasses restrictions on LootLink URLs using Puppeteer for browser automation and WebSocket for real-time data extraction.
 This module is ideal for developers needing to automate URL extraction from LootLink services.

 ## Features